Find Affordable College Courses

 Brockport, NY

-The College at Brockport did quite well in this year’s ranking of the best schools for journalism students.
-It came in at #10 on the list.
+The College at Brockport came in at #10 in this year’s edition of the Best Journalism Schools in New York ranking.
 SUNY Brockport is a medium-sized public school located in the town of Brockport.

 On average, journalism graduates from SUNY Brockport take out $26,271 in student loans while working on their degree.